HARDANGERFJORD – THE ORCHARD OF NORWAY

 The road up to FONNA Glacier Ski Resort

-The 19 kilometer long road that goes from Jondal to Folgefonna Glacier and FONNA Glacier Ski Resort is an experience in itself.
 The road that goes from the Hardangerfjord (0 masl) to Folgefonna Glacier (1199 masl) takes about 30 minutes to drive, and goes through beautiful cultural landscape with small farms with cultivated land, forests, rivers and waterfalls to snow-covered high mountains and glacial landscapes.

 Remember that the road is narrow and winding and in many places there is room for only one vehicle in the width, so you must drive carefully and be prepared to stop and reverse to the nearest meeting place.
 The road is also a wonderful and tiring experience for those who swear by cycling.
-The road is closed in winter and usually opens between mid May and early June, this depends on the amount of snow.
-More information about opening hours on FONNA’s website.

 Kjeåsen Mountain Farm and Simadalsfjorden

-Eidfjord in the eastern part of the Hardangerfjord is a great base for nature experiences and activities.
 You can drive to Kjeåsen Mountain Farm above Simadalen in Eidfjord and enjoy the great view down to Simadalsfjorden and to Eidfjord in the innermost part of the Hardangerfjord.
-NOTE!
-It is not allowed to enter the private properties at Kjeåsen.
-Respect privacy.

-NOTE!
-You need to drive on a steep and narrow road and through a 2.6 kilometer long tunnel up to Kjeåsen.
+NOTE – You need to drive on a steep and narrow road and through a 2.6 kilometer long tunnel up to Kjeåsen.
 The tunnel is also steep and narrow.
 Due to this, traffic to and from Kjeåsen is regulated so only one direction can be driven at a time.
 There may be some waiting time because of this.
 You need to have this in mind when planning the drive in both directions.
-It is forbidden to walk or bike through the tunnel.

-NOTE!
-The road is closed during winter, depending on temperature and snow.
+NOTE – The road is closed during winter, depending on temperature and snow.

 Vøringsfossen Waterfall

-Between Eidfjord and the Hardangervidda Mountain Plateou, the Måbødalen Valley and Vøringsfossen Waterfall are two tourist attractions visible from the road.
 You can drive to the view point and see the Vøringsfossen Waterfall from above, or you can do a short 45 minutes hike and experience the waterfall from the below.
-This is part of the Hardangervidda National Tourist Route.

 The Hardangerfjord Area – Geology and Landscape